jpongsin/mini_timeline_scroll/README.md

 3. To clean up, run make clean.

-Expected Output:
+#### Expected Output:
 A window opening, with instructions and time code sandwiched between a video stream.

-Notes:
+#### Notes:
-Prototype.
+* Prototype.
-This video runs on software acceleration.
-Maximum streamable file reportedly is 8K 30fps.
+* This video runs on software acceleration.
+* Maximum streamable file reportedly is 8K 30fps.
-May not cooperate with high bitrates at all
+* May not cooperate with high bitrates at all.
-Limited compatibility with HDR and some select proprietary formats May need to look for options for hardware and GUI
+* Limited compatibility with HDR and some select proprietary formats
+* May need to look for options for hardware and GUI

 Copyright (C) 2026 jpongsin